apache/shardingsphere/docs/document/content/reference/migration/_index.en.md

 During this stage, there may be a read-only period of time, where data in the source data nodes is allowed to be in static mode for a short period of time to ensure that the incremental synchronization can be fully completed.
 Users can set this by shifting the database to read-only status or by controlling the traffic flow generated from the source.

 The length of this read-only window depends on whether users need to perform consistency checks on the data and the exact amount of data in this scenario.
+Consistency verification is an independent task.
+It supports separate start/stop and breakpoint resume.

 Once confirmed, the data migration is complete.
 Users can then switch the read traffic or write traffic to Apache ShardingSphere.

 ## References